Are Stacey’s Organic Tortillas GMO-free?

 Nuts – Our tortillas and facility are completely free of peanuts and tree nuts of any kind.

 Soy – All Stacey’s Organic tortillas are soy-free.
-However, soybean oil has been used in our facility.
+The ink used to print our labels is a soy-based ink.

 What is the shelf life/expiration on your tortillas?